 Land use zonings have been reviewed as part of this LAP.
-Existing residential; Town Centre; Educational; Open space were as they are confined to existing zonings; are small scale in nature or are lower impact in by their nature (e.g. open space).
+Existing residential; Town Centre; Educational; Open space are not presented here, as they are confined to existing zonings; are small scale in nature or are lower impact in by their nature (e.g. open space).
 Open space has also been used to provide a buffer to the waterbodies in the vicinity of Lough Lannagh and Saleen Lough, helping to provide support to the Natura 2000 network.
-Areas of higher groundwater vulnerability have been avoided for the most part, with agriculture remaining the main zoning in these more vulnerable areas to the northeast and northwest
+Areas of higher groundwater vulnerability have been avoided for the most part, with agriculture remaining the main zoning in these more vulnerable areas to the northeast and northwest (See Figure 3-3, and Figure 6-6).